About an integration

-Create an integration tile
+Create an integration

 - Click Save.

-Note: The options available vary based on whether your tile is for standalone flows.
+Note: The options available vary based on whether your integration is for standalone flows.
 The action you can take will vary based on your role and permissions.
 Find out more about roles and permissions.

 - Settings: This JSON settings field is exposed on many of the core resource types (integrations, flows, exports, imports, connections, etc.).
 You can use this field to parameterize the logic within your resource to incorporate hooks, filters, or handlebars.
 The settings fields stored on linked/related resources are also accessible at runtime.
 For example, the settings field defined at the integration tile level will be accessible to all flows running within the same integration tile.
 It is recommended that you create a custom form to expose and manage your settings fields, so that less technical users do not need to work with raw JSON.